Cross-Domain Evaluation of a Deep Learning-Based Type Inference System: Experimental Results and Evaluation

 We experience that when using the Type4Py system on another than the training domain the results decrease by up to an F1-score of 14.15 percentage points in comparison to a training on the corresponding domain.
-Due to the long-tailed distribution of the datasets, the classification accuracy of rare data types is significantly worse than on common data types.
-The high amount of rare data types also cause a lot of data types that can not be predicted by the system because they are not present in the training set.
+Due to the unbalanced class distribution, the classification accuracy of rare data types is significantly worse than on common data types.
+The high amount of rare data types also causes a lot of data types that can not be predicted by the system because they are not present in the training set.
 They decrease the performance by an F1-score up to 16.99 percentage points.
-Another common issue we investigate is the out-of-vocabulary problem which is present but has no significant influence on the results of the system.
-Finally, we showed that there is a prior probability shift between the datasets and based on our feature analysis likely also a covariate shift.
-To mitigate the issues we test different transfer learning methods and find out that fine-tuning on the destination domain works best.
+Another common issue we investigate is the out-of-vocabulary problem which is present but has no substantial influence on the results of the system.
+Finally, we show the presence of dataset shifts.
+In order to mitigate the discovered issues we test different transfer learning methods and find that fine-tuning on the destination domain works best.